 The event is organised in collaboration with the French National Rural Network, the Grand Est Region, the Rural Network of Grand Est Region and ANCT – National Association for the Cohesion of Territories.

-The workshop (originally scheduled in June) is now confirmed to take place in Andolsheim, France on 15 November 2022, with a provisional field trip on 16 November to visit relevant projects.
+The workshop will take place 15 November 2022, with field trips on 16 November to visit relevant projects.
 The working language will be English.

 - Striving for a Union of Equality - The Gender Equality Strategy 2020-2025, European Commission